ethanlabs101/neowave-lua/README.md

 ## 💎 Features

 - Module overrides: Control which info modules are displayed and their formatting.
+- Contains every neofetch distro logo and variants including, small, old, and ubuntu varieties.
 - Legacy support: Fully documents Bash version differences; Lua version adds flexibility and polish.
-- Fastfetch ready: Designed to integrate or adapt with Fastfetch.
 - Custom ASCII, PNG, and GIF logos – fully displayable in the terminal with live resizing and color adaptation.
 - OS & system component spoofing – fake your OS, CPU, GPU, and memory stats for testing or demos, with the ability to revert to real values.
 - Dynamic color tables – define your own palettes for ASCII, PNG/GIF logos, and info modules directly in Lua; no external color preset files required.